 - Peanut Cakes

 I crave this recipe every year when picnic time rolls around, but they're also great for the holidays.
 A slightly chewy cake is cut into squares, frosted with vanilla frosting and rolled in chopped peanuts (salted or not; your choice!)
 My Grandmother would make it for picnics, along with potato salad, baked chicken, and the Carrot Pineapple Salad.
-It's spectacular.
+Simply spectacular.

 - Matha's Coffeecake